MicrosoftDocs/memdocs/sccm/develop/reference/core/servers/configure/role-based-administration-server-wmi-classes.md

 ms.collection: M365-identity-device-management
 ---
 # Configuration Manager Role-Based Administration Server WMI Classes
 Role-Based Administration Windows Management Instrumentation (WMI) classes in Microsoft System Center Configuration Manager support security on the server.
 The System Center Configuration Manager server class schema is a set of WMI classes that represent the objects on a server that is running System Center Configuration Manager.
 Each System Center Configuration Manager class is a template for a managed object and all instances of the object use the template.
 Classes can contain properties and methods.
 The properties describe the class data and the methods typically perform data management.
-For more information about developing applications using these classes, see [Configuration Manager SDK Requirements](../../../../../develop/core/reqs/configuration-manager-sdk-requirements.md).
+For more information about developing applications using these classes, see [About SDK requirements](/sccm/develop/core/reqs/about-configuration-manager-sdk-requirements).

 ## Role-Based Administration Server WMI Classes